May is Bladder Cancer Awareness Month

 join with the aacr to find better ways to prevent and treat bladder cancer

 Bladder cancer is the sixth most common type of cancer in the United States.
-Approximately 82,290 people will be diagnosed with bladder cancer and some 16,710 people are expected to die from the disease in 2023, according to the National Cancer Institute’s Surveillance, Epidemiology, and End Results Program (SEER).
+In 2024, approximately 83,190 people will receive a diagnosis of bladder cancer, and some 16,840 people are expected to die from it, according to estimates by the Surveillance, Epidemiology, and End Results Program (SEER) of the National Cancer Institute (NCI).

-The incidence rate of bladder cancer is four times higher among men than among women, and twice as high in white males as among Black, Hispanic or Asian/Pacific Islander men.
+Bladder cancer is most likely to affect white men.
+In fact, the incidence rate of bladder cancer is four times higher among men than among women.
+It is also twice as high in white males as among Black, Hispanic or Asian/Pacific Islander men.

-Cancer that is in the lining of the bladder is called superficial bladder cancer.
-Cancer that has spread through the lining of the bladder and has invaded the muscle wall of the bladder or has spread to nearby organs and lymph nodes is called invasive bladder cancer.
+Cancer in the lining of the bladder is called superficial bladder cancer.
+Cancer that has spread through the lining of the bladder and has invaded the muscle wall of the organ, or has spread to nearby organs and lymph nodes, is called invasive bladder cancer.

-Risk factors for bladder cancer include tobacco use, having a family history of the disease, exposure to certain chemicals in the workplace, drinking well water with high levels of arsenic, and having a history of bladder infections, according to the NCI.
+Risk factors for bladder cancer include tobacco use, having a family history of the disease, and exposure to certain chemicals in the workplace.
+Other risk factors include drinking well water with high levels of arsenic and having a history of bladder infections, according to the NCI.

 Approximately 78 percent of people diagnosed with bladder cancer survived five years or more after diagnosis between 2012 and 2019, according to federal estimates.